Skip to content

 What is KYB and why does it matter

 KYB (Know Your Business) is the corporate equivalent of KYC.
-It is the set of checks that regulated firms must perform to verify that a business counterparty is a legitimate, registered entity with transparent ownership and no links to financial crime.
+It is the set of checks that reporting entities must perform to verify that a business counterparty is a legitimate, registered entity with transparent ownership and no links to financial crime.

-Under Regulation 28 of the MLR 2017, regulated firms must identify and verify the identity of corporate customers, including their beneficial owners and the nature of the business relationship.
-This goes beyond a simple Companies House search: it requires cross-referencing multiple data sources to build a complete picture of the entity and its control structure.
+Under the AML/CTF Act 2006 and the AML/CTF Rules, reporting entities must identify and verify the identity of corporate customers, including their beneficial owners and the nature of the business relationship.
+This goes beyond a simple ASIC search: it requires cross-referencing multiple data sources to build a complete picture of the entity and its control structure.

 KYB vs KYC: key differences